edrlab/bd-comics-manga/Scroll.md

 # Scroll

 Scroll can be vertical or horizontal.
-Web oriented scroll is vertical (see webtoons) but many sequential works present an horizontal scroll (see turbomedia).
+Classical scroll on the Web is vertical (see webtoons) but many sequential works present an horizontal scroll (see turbomedia).

-In some use cases,
+In some use cases:

 - the author wants to block the screen mode (landscape / portrait).
 - the starting point is not top-left but at some coordinates